aayushinidhi/Business-Insights-360/README.md

 Identified market trends and tracked KPIs 📊.

-Skills 📚
+➡️Skills 📚

-➡️ Learnt Power BI fundamentals 🧠.
+Learnt Power BI fundamentals 🧠.

-➡️ Creating calculating columns and DAX measures 📐.
+Creating calculating columns and DAX measures 📐.

-➡️ Data Modelling, data validation techniques, and using KPI indicators 📊.
+Data Modelling, data validation techniques, and using KPI indicators 📊.

-➡️ Using bookmarks to switch between two visuals and conditional formatting 🎨.
+Using bookmarks to switch between two visuals and conditional formatting 🎨.

-➡️ Page navigation with buttons 🖱️.
+Page navigation with buttons 🖱️.

-➡️ Using tooltips to save page area 💡.
+Using tooltips to save page area 💡.

-➡️ Dynamic titles based on the applied filters 🔄.
+Dynamic titles based on the applied filters 🔄.

-➡️ Power BI services for publishing and sharing reports online 🌐.
+Power BI services for publishing and sharing reports online 🌐.

-➡️ Auto refresh setup for data through gateway ⏱️.
+Auto refresh setup for data through gateway ⏱️.

-➡️ Created a date table using M language 📅.
+Created a date table using M language 📅.

-Tech Stacks 💻
+➡️Tech Stacks 💻

-➡️ SQL 🗃️
+SQL 🗃️

-➡️ Power BI Desktop 🖥️
+Power BI Desktop 🖥️

-➡️ DAX Language 🔢
+DAX Language 🔢

-➡️ DAX Studio (To reduce file size) 📂
+DAX Studio (To reduce file size) 📂

 Business Related Terms 📈

-➡️ Gross Margin, Gross Margin %
+Gross Margin, Gross Margin %

-➡️ Gross Sales, Gross Sales %
+Gross Sales, Gross Sales %

-➡️ Pre-invoice deductions and Post-invoice deductions 💳
+Pre-invoice deductions and Post-invoice deductions 💳

-➡️ Net Sales, Net Invoice Sales 💵
+Net Sales, Net Invoice Sales 💵

-➡️ Net Profit and Net Profit % 💹
+Net Profit and Net Profit % 💹

-➡️ COGS (Cost of Goods Sold) 📦
+COGS (Cost of Goods Sold) 📦

-➡️ YTG (Year to Go) 📅
+YTG (Year to Go) 📅

-➡️ YTD (Year to Date) 📊
+YTD (Year to Date) 📊

-➡️ Direct, Retailer, Consumer, and Distributors 🛒
+Direct, Retailer, Consumer, and Distributors 🛒

-Soft Skills 🤝
+➡️ Soft Skills 🤝

-➡️ Stakeholder mapping analysis 📍
+Stakeholder mapping analysis 📍

-➡️ Effective communication with stakeholders' feedback and management 🗣️
+Effective communication with stakeholders' feedback and management 🗣️

-➡️ Business and domain knowledge in sales, finance, marketing, and supply chain 🏢.
+Business and domain knowledge in sales, finance, marketing, and supply chain 🏢.

 Conclusion 🎯

-➡️ This dashboard answers many business questions based on different scenarios.
+This dashboard answers many business questions based on different scenarios.
 This report can be used to make data-driven decisions to make AtliQ more profitable 📈.